thinkUXca/jekyll-now/about.md

         <h4 class="media-heading">Tom Hall, MSc <small>Co-Founder</small></h4>
         <p>
           Tom is a User Experience Designer and Software Developer, with interests in Agile UX, expert evaluation, usability testing, and machine learning.
-Tom has worked with BlackBerry, as a freelance web developer, and with the University of Guelph's Child
+Tom has worked with BlackBerry as part of their UX team, as a web developer, and as a software developer with the University of Guelph's Child Development Research Unit, where his work was published in the <i>Journal of Pediatric
-          Development Research Unit, where his work was published in the <i>Journal of Pediatric Psychology</i>.
+          Psychology</i>.
         </p>
         <p>
-          Tom holds a black belt in Kukkiwon Taekwondo, and when not at work can be found playing and designing board games.
-He holds a Bachelor of Computing and an MSc in Human Computer Interaction from the University of Guelph, where his research focused on the influence of personality on code inspection performance.
+          Tom holds a Bachelor of Computing and an MSc in Human Computer Interaction from the University of Guelph, where his research focused on the influence of personality on code inspection performance.
+He has a black belt in Kukkiwon Taekwondo, and when not at work can be found playing and designing board games.
         </p>
       </div>
     </div>